 It’s always worth asking the question.
 If the seller wants a quick sale, they may be more open to negotiation.
 If the seller rejects your lower offer, you’ll need to decide if you want to increase your offer or consider paying the full purchase price.
 Kingsley Hamilton Estates is well equipped to negotiate on your behalf.

 The exchange of contracts means you and the seller become legally responsible to complete the sale.
 When you instruct your conveyancer to exchange contracts with the seller’s conveyancer, a completion date will be agreed.
 Withdrawal from the sale will incur a financial penalty.

 If the property is empty, you may be allowed access before the completion date.
 Contact your acting agent who will arrange access on your behalf.

 Completion is when the property becomes your home.
 The remaining funds from your mortgage company are released to the seller’s conveyancer.
 The solicitor will deduct estate agency charges, Stamp Duty tax, and their own fees.

-Kingsley Hamilton Estates is proud to present this stunning off-plan three bedroom apartment in London City Island, E14.
+Kingsley Hamilton Estates is delighted to present this stunning one bedroom apartment in fantastic location - London City Island, E14.

-Kingsley Hamilton Estates is delighted to present this fantastic opportunity to purchase twenty first floor 2-bedroom penthouse in the Manhattan Plaza development.
+Kingsley Hamilton Estates is delighted to present this fantastic opportunity to purchase a 3 bedroom property within the Royal Wharf development.